 This delicate pendant consists of a narrow strip of recycled sterling silver, hand hammered to wrap around itself in an irregular coiled cone.
 It comes in two colours, gold vermeil or plain silver.
-Its stylish, easy to wear modern design can be dressed up or down for any occasion.
+It would be an ideal gift for Valentine's, a special birthday or to say "thank you".

 - Available in two colour-ways, understated plain silver or eye-catching gold vermeil.

 - The gold vermeil version is thickly plated with yellow gold.

 - Measures about 1.2cm x 1cm x 1cm.